the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Inter-Process Communication.md

   - `send(P, message)`
   - `receive(id, message)` - where `id` is set to that of the sender process it receives from.

+There's also a temporary queue as a communication link, but it's dedicated only to the two processes.

 This direct communication is **less desirable**.

 ### Indirect Communication